Office of Transformation and Innovation (OTI)

 Substantial Organizational Changes

 A substantial organizational change is defined as any change to an HHS agency that would create or eliminate an agency or division, transfer or consolidate an agency, division, program, or department with greater than 50 employees, or any other major structural change that executive leadership determines necessitates approval.
-In the event of a legislative or executive mandate for a substantial organizational change to the HHS structure, the Office of Transformation and Innovation will coordinate with impacted agency and division leadership, including the Office of Inspector General and Department of State Health Services, to ensure a smooth transition.

-The Continuous Improvement Ideas Portal
+Continuous Improvement Ideas Portal

-This portal allows employees to suggest ideas for cost savings and business improvements throughout HHS.
+The Continuous Improvement Ideas Portal allows employees to suggest ideas for cost savings and business process improvements throughout HHS.
 Each quarter, the public may vote on their favorite idea using an online form on the Process Improvement page.

 OTI Training